Trading Paints Help Center

 On your Settings page, you can uncheck the appropriate boxes for Email Notifications if you do not wish to receive emails from Trading Paints.

 We welcome all feedback and bug reports.
 If you feel you've come across a bug or issue, please report a problem with a detailed account of the issue and steps on how to reproduce the issue, if possible.
-We will follow up with you if necessary.
+Please note that we cannot reply to every request, but we may follow up if we need more information.

 To stop receiving messages, visit your Settings page, navigate to the Privacy section, and select an option to either receive messages from all members, only members you follow, or no members whatsoever.
 You may change this option at any time.